daniil-vikulov/VikIO/README.md

 The string to read must not exceed the size of internal buf macro (You can specify it manually in the library code).

 ### <code>read(std::vector<<text>T</text>> &array)</code>

+Must be a pre-allocated vector, which will read array.size() objects of `T`.
+Note that `T` must be supported for reading.
+Eventually, the array will be filled with corresponding data

 ## Development & Support